-Similar to the Winix 5500-2, this one uses a 4-stage filtration system.
+When compared to the Winix 5500-2, this one uses a 4-stage filtration system as well.

-This unit has a timer feature which you can program to run at 1, 4, and 8 hour intervals, before automatically shutting off.
+This unit has a timer feature that you can program to run at 1, 4, and 8-hour intervals, before automatically shutting off.
 Using only 77watts of power, this is an energy-efficient air purifier and has a noise level that ranges from 24.4 dB to 53.8 dB, making it great for overnight use when run on the low setting.

-The filter replacement indicator alert lets you know when it is time to change the filter, assuring that the air you breath is always clean.
+The filter replacement indicator alert lets you know when it is time to change the filter, assuring that the air you breathe is always clean.

 - Purification coverage for rooms up to 360 sq. ft.

 - Air quality monitoring system provides real-time feedback and alerts